-11 courses distributed as follows:

-- ENGL 280 Literary Analysis - ENGC 497 Creative Writing Senior Thesis Seminar - Two ENGL courses focused on pre-1900 literature, at least one of which must be pre-1700 - Two ENGL courses focused on post-1900 literature - Any other ENGL or ENGF course - Four 300-400 level ENGC courses (in addition to ENGC 497), only one of which can be a creative writing course from another department or institution. - Of these courses: - The Creative Writing emphasis must have one 200-level course in addition to ENGL 280, and nine 300-400 level courses, including ENGC 497 Senior Thesis Seminar and at least one other 400-level ENGC seminar - $\cdot \,$ Only one creative writing course can come from another department.
+- ENGL 280 Literary Analysis - ENGC 497 Creative Writing Senior Thesis Seminar - Two ENGL courses focused on pre-1900 literature, at least one of which

+- Two ENGL courses focused on post-1900 literature - Any other ENGL or ENGF course - Four 300-400 level ENGC courses (in addition to ENGC 497), only one of which can be a creative writing course from another department or institution.

+The Creative Writing emphasis must have one 200-level course in addition to ENGL 280, and nine 300-400 level courses, including ENGC 497 Senior Thesis Seminar and at least one other 400-level ENGC seminar

+• Only one creative writing course can come from another department.